linode/apl-core/docs/development.md

 The function of the `snippets/derived.gotmpl` file is to derive those values that depend on user input (values repo).
 For example, you can enable an app only if a certain cluster provider is set.

-Almost each HElmfile spec loads `snippets/templates.gotmpl` file, which contains code snippets used to define helmfile releases.
+Almost each Helmfile spec loads `snippets/templates.gotmpl` file, which contains code snippets used to define helmfile releases.
 You will learn more about them in the [Integrating core apps](#Integrating-core-apps) chapter.

 # Validating data from the values repo

-Otomi defines all parameters that a user can set in values repo.
-The `values-schema.yaml` file contains JSON schema that is used to validate the content of `.Values` object (`otomi validate-values` CLI command).
+Otomi validates all parameters that a user can set in values repo by means checking values against JSNO schema defined in the `values-schema.yaml` file.
+The validation can performed by calling `otomi validate-values` CLI command.

 The schema is also a great source of documentation as most of the defined properties have corresponding documentation.